denzelrenner/LIFE4136-Group1-Rotation2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;4.
 Input nucleotide sequence from g10577 tetraploid into the query sequence field and submit the job.
 From the resulting output take the longest open reading frame which is the full length protein (ORF1).

-Note, you can use the genomic coordinates in the gff to only get
+Note, you can use the genomic coordinates in the gff to only get the coding sequences and skip the step of having to select open reading frames
 ## Homolog identification

 You should create fasta files called `g10577_homologs.fasta` and `g46214_homologs.fasta` to store all homologs selected based on a given criteria outlined below.